 Discover the career path of Carson Wentz, from the first major opportunity to industry-changing achievements.

-Carson Wentz is an American football quarterback.
-He achieved college success at North Dakota State, leading the Bison to two consecutive NCAA FCS national championships.
+Carson Wentz is an American professional football quarterback currently playing for the Minnesota Vikings.
+He achieved significant success in college, leading the North Dakota State Bison to two consecutive NCAA FCS national championships.
 His performance led to him being drafted second overall by the Philadelphia Eagles in the 2016 NFL draft.
-This made him the highest drafted player from the FCS division.
+This selection made him the highest-drafted player from the FCS level, marking a significant achievement in his football career.

-In 2012, as a redshirt freshman, Carson Wentz played in his first collegiate game on September 22, completing all eight of his passes for 93 yards and throwing his first touchdown in a victory over the Prairie View A&M Panthers.
+In 2012, Carson Wentz, as a redshirt freshman, played in his first collegiate game on September 22, completing all eight of his passes for 93 yards and throwing his first touchdown in relief of Brock Jensen.

-On January 10, 2015, Carson Wentz started in his first national championship game against the Illinois State Redbirds, passing for 287 yards and rushing for 87 yards and a touchdown, leading North Dakota State (NDSU) to their fourth consecutive NCAA Division I Football Championship game.
+On January 10, 2015, Carson Wentz started in his first national championship game against the Illinois State Redbirds.
+He passed for 287 yards and a touchdown and rushed for 87 yards and a touchdown, leading NDSU to a 29-27 victory and their fourth consecutive NCAA Division I Football Championship.

 On January 30, 2016, Carson Wentz played in the 2016 Reese's Senior Bowl, completing 6 of 10 pass attempts for 50 yards.

-In February 2016, Carson Wentz was projected to be selected in the mid-first round of the NFL draft and began to be regarded as a Top 10 prospect after his pro day.
+In February 2016, most analysts projected that Carson Wentz would be selected in the mid-first round of the draft.

-In 2016, Carson Wentz was selected second overall by the Philadelphia Eagles in the NFL draft, making him the highest drafted FCS player.
+In 2016, Carson Wentz was drafted second overall by the Philadelphia Eagles in the NFL draft, making him the highest drafted FCS player.

-In 2017, Carson Wentz had his most successful season, helping the Philadelphia Eagles secure the top seed in their conference.
-However, he suffered a season-ending injury in Week 14.
+In 2017, Carson Wentz had his most successful season, helping the Eagles secure the top seed in their conference before a season-ending injury.
+He earned Pro Bowl and second-team All-Pro honors that year.

 On April 29, 2019, the Eagles exercised the fifth-year option on Carson Wentz's contract.

-On March 17, 2021, Carson Wentz was traded to the Indianapolis Colts in exchange for a 2021 third-round pick and a 2022 first-round pick, reuniting with Frank Reich.
+On March 17, 2021, Carson Wentz was traded to the Indianapolis Colts in exchange for draft picks, reuniting with former Philadelphia Eagles offensive coordinator Frank Reich.

 On February 27, 2023, the Commanders released Carson Wentz after one season with the team.